Spencer Steer Player Props: Reds vs. Padres

 Spencer Steer At The Plate

-- Steer has six doubles, a triple, two home runs and 10 walks while hitting .253.
+- Steer has six doubles, a triple, two home runs and 10 walks while batting .253.

-- In 60.0% of his 25 games this season, Steer has picked up at least one hit.
-He's also had seven multi-hit games.
+- Steer has reached base via a hit in 16 games this season (of 26 played), and had multiple hits in seven of those games.

-- In 25 games played this season, he has homered in two of them.
+- In 26 games played this year, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.